Sajid2001/NBA-Stat-Queries/README.md

-# Answering questions about the NBA through statistical analysis.
+# Answering questions about the 2022 - 2023 NBA season through statistical analysis.

 Who is the best scorer in the NBA?